 I watched Victor Frankenstein simply looking for a diversion.
-Based on Mary Shelley’s 1818 novel it has been done many times with the most creative being Young Frankenstein produced by Mel Brooks.
+Mary Shelley’s 1818 novel is a classic with many renditions.
+The most creative is “Young Frankenstein. ”

-All Presidents are both great and awful, depending on your perspective.
+Look, all presidents are both great and awful, depending on your perspective.

 Here is a synopsis of the movie:

-It becomes clear that the “monster” Victor created is to be his most important contribution to science and absolve him from his guilt.
-The monster is just that, a monster doing damage and must be destroyed.
-At the end, at the last minute, Victor apologizes for all the suffering he caused and retreats to the countryside in search of new (hopefully positive) discoveries.
+It becomes clear that the “monster” Victor created is his most significant contribution to science and absolves him from his guilt.
+The monster is just that, a beast who does damage.
+Eventually, someone had to destroy him.
+In the end, at the last minute, Victor apologizes for all the suffering he caused and retreats to the countryside in search of new (hopefully positive) discoveries.

-I must add, that Victor Frankenstein almost destroyed the world he was the leader of and it was only something (today it might be COVID) that kept him from his final destructive act.
+I must add that Victor Frankenstein almost destroyed the world he was the leader of, and it was only something (today, it might be COVID) that kept him from his final destructive act.

 Perhaps anyone who runs for high office should have to show us a certificate of completion of personal growth work before their name is even on a ballot.

-Subsequently, he replied, without missing a beat “I grew up in a family with a really crazy mother and we kept changing where we lived in less than a year.
-We did this time and time again and it made me resourceful in finding how to navigate new schools and new friends all the time.
-I believe, this will be good for our organization and will help the senior executives grow as I grew in tough circumstances.”
+Subsequently, he replied, without missing a beat.
+“I grew up in a family with a crazy mother, and we kept changing where we lived in less than a year.
+We did this time and time again.
+I went to so many new schools I constantly had to make new friends.
+I believe this constant change made me resourceful in finding how to navigate life for success.

-It was not until almost all on his senior team were ready to resign that he finally “got” that what happened to him as a child was not the essence of how to run a business.
+To sum up, he learned that what happened to him as a child was not essential to run a business.